eucrypt/unmarshal-docs/gettingStarted.md

 ---

-**Step 3:** Since this is free to use for projects to test the API endpoints, users will need to contact us at [support@unmarshal.io](mailto:support@unmarshal.io), to upgrade their plan.
-This process will soon be automated and users can upgrade with a single click as we integrate with a crypto payment gateway.

----

-Choose between `Startup`, `Scale`, or `Enterprise`, as per your requirements.
+**Step 3:** Choose between Startup or Enterprise, as per your requirements.
 The features and accessibility is described in the image below.
 The paid plans will give you full access to the production environment.

+---

 <br/>

-Visit [https://console.unmarshal.io/pricing](https://console.unmarshal.io/pricing) to view our pricing plans.
+Visit [https://console.unmarshal.io/plan](https://console.unmarshal.io/plan) to view our pricing plans.
 Below is a quick screenshot:

 <br/>